gitibeyonde/openevse-ocpp/README.md

 # evdevice 0.1 Alpha

 This code emulates the serial communication between OpenEVSE and OCPP module.
 To run this on debian or any other flavour of linux you need to satisfy following dependencies.
-The isntructions will be for debian for centOS/RedHat you will need similar commands specific to that os:
+The instructions will be for debian(stretch or jessie) for centOS/RedHat you will need similar commands specific to that os:

 Step 1